exercism/v3/languages/swift/exercises/concept/string-components/.meta/design.md

 ## Prerequisites

-- `basics`: know what a value is; know how to define a constant; know how to define a variable; know how to define a function
 - `optionals`: Know of the existence of optional types; know about the nil-related operators (`!`, `?`, `??`); know what the consequences of unwrapping a `nil` value are; know how to compare a value to `nil`; know the existence and use of optional binding
 - `arrays`: know how to access elements in an array; iterating over the elements of an array.